Home Alone: Filming

 Cinematographer Julio Macat recalled that Pesci was more difficult to work with than Culkin.
 The older actor believed some of the dialogue was not of a quality commensurate with his acting ability.
 He also resented the early unit calls, since they prevented him from starting his day with nine holes of golf as he preferred to do.
 After he took the assistant director by the collar one day to complain about this, daily call times were moved back from 7 to 9 a.m. to accommodate his rounds.
 On the other end of the schedule, the crew had limited time to film the many nighttime scenes, since Culkin could not work any later than 10 p.m. due to his age.

-Pesci said in a 2022 interview with People of working with Culkin, "I intentionally limited my interactions with him to preserve the dynamic" and made sure not "to come across on the screen that we were in any way friendly" in order to "maintain the integrity of the adversarial relationship."
+Pesci said in a 2022 interview with People of working with Culkin, "I intentionally limited my interactions with him to preserve the dynamic" and made sure not "to come across on the screen that we were in any way friendly" in order to "maintain the integrity of the adversarial relationship".

 On the set, Pesci and Stern both had difficulty refraining from cursing, which became annoying to Pesci, since Culkin was on set as well.
-In fact, the only curse words that made it into the film was "shit", accidentally said by Daniel Stern when his shoe fell through the pet door, and "hell", which was said by both Pesci and Stern after their characters encounter one another after going through Kevin's booby traps and by Johnny to the character of Snakes in Angels with Filthy Souls.
+In fact, the only curse words that made it into the film were "shit", accidentally said by Daniel Stern when his shoe fell through the pet door, and "hell", which was said by both Pesci and Stern after their characters encounter one another after going through Kevin's booby traps and by Johnny to the character of Snakes in Angels with Filthy Souls.
 Pesci's use of "cartoon cursing", or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.

 The film's stunts also created tension for the crew during shooting.
 Columbus said, "Every time the stunt guys did one of those stunts it wasn't funny.
 We'd watch it, and I would just pray that the guys were alive."
 Stunts were originally prepared with safety harnesses, but because of their visibility on camera, the film's final stunts were performed without them.
 Troy Brown and Leon Delaney were stuntmen for Pesci and Stern, respectively.
-An injury had occurred between Pesci and Culkin during one of the rehearsals for the scene in which Harry tries to bite off Kevin's finger.
-Culkin still has the scar.
+An injury had occurred between Pesci and Culkin during one of the rehearsals for the scene in which Harry tries to bite off Kevin's finger; Culkin still has the scar.
 The tarantula that walks on Stern's face was real.